Basic rules#

 Static variables#

-Static data variables (non-const) should be avoided.
-They cause problems in parallel applications where one instance of the variable may be manipulated by multiple processes at the same time.
+Static (non-const) data variables should be avoided, as they can cause problems in parallel applications where multiple processes may access the same variable simultaneously.

 Enumerations#